Pieloaf/scripts/README.md

 Python script that takes an input number of mins and counts down until done.
 A progress bar also fills up until timer is done.
 Finally the text "Starting Soon..." has the dots increment to 3 and reset, one dot every second.
 Each of these are written to a text file and updated once a second that OBS can then read from and display on screen:
 ![](images/countdown.gif)

-## 5. Directory Divider ##
+## 5. Directory Divider **Still WIP, don't use!** ##
-*Still WIP* I had music I wanted to burn to a disc it was 1GB but the CD only held 700MB rather than having one full disc and one nearly blank disc, I wrote the script to divide the folder in half, into a disc one and disc two folder.
+I had music I wanted to burn to a disc it was 1GB but the CD only held 700MB rather than having one full disc and one nearly blank disc, I wrote the script to divide the folder in half, into a disc one and disc two folder.
 I could burn each folder to two seperate discs and have each disc approx. the same length.
 Once I finish my exams I hope to make it more usable in other situations.